 - Improve the skills required for the public communication of science and for communicating science between scientists.

-Students will be required to complete a total of 21 credits of Minor-approved Elective courses, which must include two required courses and participation in a public science presentation which must be approved by the Program Advisor.
-The balance of the courses can be from the list of Elective Minor courses.
+Students will be expected to complete a total of 21 credits of Minor approved courses, which must include three required courses and participation in a public (such as course presentation, science café, poster session, conference presentation) presentation which must be approved by the Program Advisor.
+The balance of courses can be from the list of Elective Minor courses.

 - Biochemical Communication 11:115:491